tsmoreau/docs/docs/general/faq.md

 Some reasons for being Slashed might be that the masternode does not have the correct Tao software, lack of memory or masternode crashes due to the lack of e-maintenance and operation by the masternode owner.

 #### How do I update my Masternode to the newest version?
-Run this command: `pip3 install -U tmn && tmn update && tmn start`
+Run this command: `pip3 install -U taomn && taomn update && taomn start`

 #### How many nodes I am allowed to run?
 As many as you can.